 Alluring Trout Lures

-Flies are made with feather and fur to imitate these natural creatures in their own habitat.
-Basic trout flies include:
+Flies are made with feathers and fur to imitate these natural creatures in their own habitat.

 Dry flies are the most widely used in fly fishing because all anglers want the rush of catching a trout on the water’s surface.

-Wet Flies.
-Wet flies and nymph flies are particularly effective because 80 percent of trout’s feeding happens underwater.
+Wet Flies :Wet and nymph flies are particularly effective because 80 percent of trout’s feeding happens underwater.

-Streamers.
-Use streamers to catch those fast, aggressive trout.
+Streamers :Use streamers to catch those fast, aggressive trout.
 Streamers represent patterns such as woolly buggers and are weighted to hit quickly.

-Emergers.
-Trout love to strike insects transforming from nymph to adult.
-Emergers imitate midges, mayflies and caddis to catch trout.
+Emergers : Trout love to strike insects transforming from nymph to adult.
+Emergers imitate midges, mayflies, and caddis to catch trout.

-Casting is a practiced art and should be done before you go fishing.
+Casting Your Line : Casting is a practiced art and should be done before you go fishing.
 Basically, you position your rod over your shoulder.

 Watch out for children, pets, fences and everything else that might be behind you when you practice casting.

-Here are some bonus fly fishing tips for successfully bagging trout to take home or release:
+More Fly Fishing Tips : Here are some bonus fly fishing tips for successfully bagging trout to take home or release:

-What To Wear – And What Not To Wear.
-Wear colors that blend into the natural surroundings such as brown or gray.
+What To Wear – And What Not To Wear: Wear colors that blend into the natural surroundings, such as brown or gray.

 Wear boots with decent traction and a hat or sunglasses so you can see what you’re doing in the sun.

 It’s All In The Approach.
-Try to get behind the sun so you don’t cast a shadow on the trout.
+Try to get behind the sun, so you don’t cast a shadow on the trout.

-Smaller Is Better.
-Use light gear and bait with the smallest lures.
+Smaller Is Better: Use light gear and bait with the smallest lures.
 Spoons and spinners should be no larger than ¼ ounce in most instances.

-Use hook and bait up to a size 10.
+Use the hook and bait up to a size 10.
 When using minnow-like plugs, they should be under 4 inches long.

-Stay Sharp.
-The sharper your hook, the easier it is to set on the fish.
+Stay Sharp: The sharper your hook, the easier it is to set on the fish.

 Be Color Coordinated.
-In low lighting or colored waters, use florescent green or florescent orange.
-In cloudy weather with medium lighting, use gold, copper, red or orange.
+In low lighting or colored waters, use fluorescent green or fluorescent orange.

 Have all required permits and licenses so nobody can break up your fishing party when you finally get that trout on your line.

 Pump It Up.
-When you get a fish on your line, lean back then pull and draw in a pumping motion to keep the fish on your line.
+When you get a fish on your line, lean back, then pull and draw in a pumping motion to keep the fish on your line.

 Get Real.
 Your flies must be realistic, which is an art in itself.
 If you can’t make your own, buy the best.
 Fake-looking flies won’t catch smart trout.

 Toothpaste In Your Tackle Box.
-No, fish are not put off by unpleasant breath but they are sent away by the smell of your hands.
+No, fish are not put off by unpleasant breath, but they are sent away by the smell of your hands.

 The satisfaction of catching a trout with the right fly is often considered equal (or better) than finding the perfect partner in the dating game.